bootdrv/main-server/Readme.txt

 Save file and exit from editor.

 !!!!!Notification!
-I created this project from ubuntu image, because later probably this system will be need for me as full system for advanced microservices, which need run on this server!
+I created this project from ubuntu image, because later probably this system will be need for me as full system for advanced software, which need local run on this server!
 We could did this project lighters and add to this file only nginx service for the light os in docker image (for examle:alpine linux), but some our commands after start build docker images willn't work, and perhaps we will need advanced linux tools,